The World is Your Classroom

 Led by David Hsu, Richard A. Sapp Professor and Professor of Management, the course will feature a mix of onsite visits and experiential learning, along with some conceptual material presented with historical context to make the most impact.
 Attendees will interact with area government and business leaders, and explore how a vibrant and creative economy can still thrive in a turbulent social and political environment.

-Registration opens February 20; bookmark this page and return for a link to sign up.
+Registration opens February 20; click here to sign up.